Pvt. Miles Elmer Weech

 Weech was born on July 5, 1915, in Hagerman,

-Idaho, to Joaeph W. Weech & Hester J.
+Idaho, to Joseph W. Weech & Hester J.

 Miller-Weech.
 He had five brothers and two

 Miles was inducted into the U.S. Army on March 19, 1941, in Salt Lake City, Utah, and was sent to Fort Knox, Kentucky, for basic training.
-What is known is that he qualified to be a tank crew member.
+During his training he was sent tank school and qualified to be a tank crew member.
+His specific job is not known.

-After basic training, Miles was sent to Camp Polk, Louisiana, and assigned to the 753rd Tank Battalion.
-The 753rd had been sent to Camp Polk from Fort Benning, Georgia.
-The tank battalion had been transferred there, but it did not take part in the maneuvers that were going on at the time.
+After basic training, Miles was sent to Louisiana, and assigned to A Company, 753rd Tank Battalion.
+The 753rd had been sent to Camp Polk from Fort Benning, Georgia, but did not take part in the maneuvers which were taking place in Louisiana.

-After the maneuvers, the 192nd Tank Battalion was held at Camp Polk instead of being sent back to Ft.
+After the maneuvers, the 192nd Tank Battalion was sent to Camp Polk, Louisiana, instead of being returning to Ft.
 Knox.
 The members of the battalion had no idea why they were being kept at the base.
-They were finally informed that General George Patton had selected them for overseas duty.
+It was on the side of a hill that the battalion members were informed that the battalion was being sent overseas.
 Those members of the battalion who were 29 years old or older were allowed to resign from federal duty.
-Replacements were taken from the 753rd Tank Battalion.
-One of those replacements was Miles.
+Replacements were taken from the 753rd Tank Battalion, and one of those replacements was Miles.
+It is not known if he volunteered to join the battalion or if his name was pulled from a hat.
 He was assigned to A Company.

 To exterminate the Japanese, two methods were used.
 The first was to have three Filipino soldiers ride on the back of the tank.
 As the tank went over a Japanese foxhole, the Filipinos dropped three hand grenades into the foxhole.
 Since the grenades were from WWI, one out of three usually exploded.